Image: Maria Sbytova/123rf.com

 I am a firm believer of the creed "you get what you pay for."
 There is nothing fabulous about cheap buys unless it's quality stuff on sale with great discounts, or disposable items that are to be used once, or twice at most, then thrown away.

 Where bridal fashions are concerned, I do have an issue with very affordable gowns that look... inexpensive.
-Brides get to be a princess (See: Look like a modern royal with these 19 stunning wedding dress styles) on their big day; they should be dressed in stunning gowns that evoke a regal romance and glamour.
+Brides get to be a princess (Also read: Look like a modern royal with these 19 stunning wedding dress styles) on their big day; they should be dressed in stunning gowns that evoke romance and style.

 I have met many brides who have gone overseas to to purchase off the rack gowns at amazingly low prices and regretted it afterwards.
 Like some of the dubious online sites I have visited, pictures of these dresses tell only part of the story.